-The net unrealized gain in the Municipal portfolio decreased by about \$1.9 million from a gain of \$1,127,000 at the end of 2021 to a loss of \$(764,000) as of March 31, 2022.
-Like Corporates, Municipal prices declined as Treasury rates rose in the first three months of the year and spreads widened.
+The net unrealized gain in the Municipal portfolio decreased by about \$3.7 million from a gain of \$1,127,000 at the end of 2021 to a loss of \$(2,592,000) as of June 30, 2022.
+Municipal prices declined as Treasury rates rose in the first six months of 2022.

-We monitor our investment portfolio and review securities that have experienced a decline in fair value below cost to evaluate whether the decline is other than temporary.
-When assessing whether the amortized cost basis of the security will be recovered, we compare the present value of the cash flows likely to be collected, based on an evaluation of all available information relevant to the collectability of the security, to the amortized cost basis of the security.
+We screen the portfolio for securities that hit certain thresholds and review those securities for potential impairment.
+The thresholds vary by sector.
+For corporates, as an example, we screen for any holding that has a market price below \$80.
+For munis, we screen for securities that have an unrealized loss of more than 5% of book value.
+When assessing whether the amortized cost basis of the security will be recovered, we may compare the present value of the cash flows likely to be collected, based on an evaluation of all available information relevant to the collectability of the security, to the amortized cost basis of the security.
 The shortfall of the present value of the cash flows expected to be collected in relation to the amortized cost basis is referred to as the "credit loss."
 If there is a credit loss, the impairment is other-than-temporary.
-If we identify that an other-than-temporary impairment (OTTI) loss has occurred, we then determine whether we intend to sell the security, or if it is more likely than not that we will be required to sell the security prior to recovering the amortized cost basis less any current-period credit losses.
-If we determine that we do not intend to sell, and it is not more likely than not that we will be required to sell the security, the amount of the impairment loss related to the credit loss will be recorded in earnings, and the remaining portion of the OTTI loss will be recognized in other comprehensive income (loss), net of tax.
+If we identify that an other-than-temporary impairment (OTTI) loss has occurred, we then determine whether we intend to sell the security, or if it is more likely than not that we will be required to sell the security prior to recovering the amortized cost basis less any current-period credit loss.
+If we determine that we do not intend to sell, and it is not more likely than not that we will be recognized in other comprehensive income (loss), net of tax.
 If we determine that we intend to sell the security, or that it is more likely than not that we will be required to sell the security prior to recovering its amortized cost basis less any current-period credit losses, the full amount of the OTTI will be recognized in earnings.

-For the three months ended March 31, 2022, the Company did not take an impairment charge on any of its security holdings.
+For the six months ended June 30, 2022, the Company did not take an impairment charge on any of its security holdings.
 Adverse investment market conditions, or poor operating results of underlying investments, could result in impairment charges in the future.